AmintaCXY/MusicGeneration/README.md

 # Model

+The __training__ folder is a trained model where you can use the bundled files to generate music from the command line.

+If you would like to hear the partial results generated please go to <https://github.com/AmintaCXY/Result/tree/master> .

 ## Database

 If you want to use our database, can be in <https://pan.baidu.com/s/184t4GPW_-qhjeGF8TYcFKg> (extraction code: uj3i) to download.

+## Use trained models

-The __training__ folder is a trained model where you can use the bundled files to generate music from the command line.
+This is a trained model where you can generate music in the following ways:

-If you would like to hear the partial results generated please go to <https://github.com/AmintaCXY/Result/tree/master> .
+Start by creating a new environment:

+    conda info
+    conda create --name magenta python=3.6`

+Activate the environment we created and install the library in it:

+    conda activate magenta
+    pip install magenta==1.1.7

+Then use the following code to generate music using the model, replace `bundle` with the mag file address, and replace `output` with the output directory:

+    drums_rnn_generate --bundle_file="bundle" --output_dir="output"

+`primer` can be replaced with the input MIDI file address:：

+    melody_rnn_generate --bundle_file="bundle" --output_dir="output"  --primer_midi="primer"

 ***

 # Web

+In the __web__ folder is the web source file for music generation interaction.
 You can view the [demo video](https://www.iqiyi.com/v_19rxoxegck.html#curid=16679132200_31e68db468b23d137405e651ce48e8cb) before using it.

-In the __web__ folder is the web source file for music generation interaction.
+***

 You can download this folder and use __start.py__ to start the server locally.

 The default file placement path is `/Downloads/MusicGeneration-master`.